run-ai/docs/docs/Researcher/workloads/training/distributed-training/quickstart-distributed-training.md

         After the distributed training workload is created, it is added to the [workloads table](../../../../platform-admin/workloads/overviews/managing-workloads.md).

-=== "CLI V1 [Deprecated]"
-    Copy the following command to your terminal.
-Make sure to update the below with the name of your project and workload:

-    ``` bash
-    runai config project "project-name"
-    runai submit-dist pytorch "workload-name" --workers=2 -g 0.1 \
-       -i kubeflow/pytorch-dist-mnist:latest
-    ```

-    This would start a distributed training workload based on kubeflow/pytorch-dist-mnist:latest with one master and two workers.

 === "CLI V2"
     Copy the following command to your terminal.
 Make sure to update the below with the name of your project and workload: